251 South Willard Street Burlington, VT 05402

-Julie Snow (Elected October 2014) – is a senior level development professional, recently appointed as Vice President of Development at MassChallenge – a start-up accelerator based in Boston.
-Previously, she served as Director of Principal and Major Gifts at Babson College, in addition to several roles over a 20 year tenure.
-Prior to Babson, she held the position of Director, New Products and Services with the Council for Advancement and Support of Education (CASE).
+Julie Snow ’86 (Elected October 2014) – is a senior level development professional, recently appointed as Vice President of Development at MassChallenge – a start-up accelerator based in Boston.
+Previously, she served as Director of Principal and Major Gifts at Babson College, and held several roles in advancement over an extensive tenure.
+Prior to Babson, she worked as Director, New Products and Services with the Council for Advancement and Support of Education (CASE).
 Julie graduated from Champlain College with a degree in Business Administration.
 She then earned a Bachelor of Science degree in Political Science from the University of Massachusetts.
 In 2011, Julie received the Robert Skiff Alumni Leadership Award for more than 20 years of serving as an ambassador for Champlain College.
 She was Champlain’s alumni speaker at commencement in 2007.
 She is dedicated to supporting students in Champlain’s BYOBiz entrepreneurship program and Vermont First Scholarship, and is a current member of the Audeamus Society.
 Julie currently resides in the Boston area with her husband and daughter.

 Peter Stern, M.D.
 (Elected October 2004) – is a former anesthesiologist at UVM/Fletcher Allen.
 Peter earned his B.A. from UVM, MBA from the Tuck Business School at Dartmouth, and finally his M.D. at UVM Medical School.
 He is an accountant/CPA, and also has a personal foundation.
 Peter has served on Champlain’s Leadership Committee, Stern Center Board, Howard Center Board, Physician’s Computer Company Board, and the Gailer School Board.
 Peter currently resides in Shelburne with his wife Margie.